ebd622/fe-samples/cmp-databinding/README.md

 ```
 @Input() element: ...
 ```
-With this decorator a property is exposed to world
+With this decorator a property is exposed to world.

 ## Code scaffolding